Gembrook

 Gembrook is a town in Victoria, Australia, situated 65 km south-east of Melbourne's Central Business District, within the Shire of Cardinia local government area.
 At the 2021 census, Gembrook recorded a population of 2,559.

 Nestled on the edge of the Dandenong Ranges, Gembrook is a popular day-trip and weekend destination for Melburnians, offering a scenic retreat less than 1.5 hours’ drive from the city.

 History

 Gembrook was settled in 1873 for farming and timber; the surrounding countryside was suitable for both dairy and orchards.
 Timber provided income while farms were established.
 The name Gembrook came from the small gems that were found in small creeks and watercourses in the surrounding area.

 The Post Office opened on 5 October 1877.

+Heritage listings

+The following places near Gembrook are listed on the Victorian Heritage Register: